coinex-smart-chain/docs/en-us/genesis_contract.md

 - name: `stake`
 - type: transaction(payable)
 - method: `function stake(address validator) external payable onlyInitialized returns (bool)`
+- conditions:
+  1. A validator for this address has been created;
+  2. The status is not unstaking from the staker to the validator right now;
+  3. The amount of staking must exceed 1000`CET`;
+  4. After staking, the amount of the validator's total staking must exceed 10000`CET`.
+- actions:
+  1. Stake for the validator to join the candidate validator list if the validator is not in it.
 - params:
     | name | type | required | description |
     | :--- | :--- | :--- | :--- |